Fruitpunch44/Anime-Scrapper-from-my-personal-MYANIMELIST-account/README.md

 # MyAnimeList-Anime-Scraper-and-Randomizer
-A simple script that pulls anime from my MAL account and generate a set of random anime to wacth
+A simple script that pulls anime from my MAL account and generates a set of random anime to watch